Saturday, February 15, 2020

 History of President's Day Holiday

-Presidents’ Day is an American holiday originally established in 1885 in recognition of President George Washington and is currently celebrated on the third Monday in February.
+Presidents’ Day is an American holiday originally established in 1885 in recognition of President George Washington and is currently celebrated on the third Monday in February, in 2020 that's February 17th.
 The federal government still officially calls it “Washington’s Birthday.”
-When first established, it was celebrated on February 22—Washington’s actual day of birth.
+When first established, it was celebrated on February 22—Washington’s actual date of birth.

 The story of Presidents’ Day begins in 1800.
 Following President George Washington’s death in 1799, his February 22 birthday became a perennial day of remembrance.
 At the time, Washington was venerated as the most important figure in American history, and events like the 1832 centennial of his birth and the start of construction of the Washington Monument in 1848 were cause for national celebration.

 While Washington’s Birthday was an unofficial observance for most of the 1800s, it was not until late 1879 that it became a federal holiday when President Rutherford B. Hayes signed it into law.
 The holiday initially only applied to the District of Columbia, but in 1885 it was expanded to the whole country.